 Every day, companies are flooded with thousands of physical documents and emails, which are processed in separate workflows.
 This approach comprises a wide assortment of claims, applications, contracts, customer inquiries, client and employee communications, and other documents.
-These can pour in, soaking up hours of valuable administrative time that could be better spent on higher-value tasks.
+These can pour in, soaking up hours of valuable administrative time that could be better spent on higher- value tasks.

-Clearly, funneling both paper-based and email communications into the same workflow makes sense.
-But moving too quickly toward the paperless office can backfire, which is why for many companies the best strategy is to begin with the low-hanging fruit - digitizing the mailroom.
 Why focus on the mailroom?
-Paper-based mailroom processes are particularly inefficient, as multiple employees have to sort, classify, repackage, track, and ship mail.
+Paper-based mailroom processes are particularly inefficient, as employees have to sort, classify, repackage, track, and ship mail.

 It's not simply that such practices are labor-intensive.
 They also cost businesses indirectly in several ways:

-- Reduced productivity, with employees spending hours on nonessential mail - Security and compliance issues due to delays, lack of visibility, and poor tracking - Slow response times to clients and prospects, damaging brands and reputations - Misdirected mail that causes delays and a loss of customer confidence
+- · Reduced productivity, with employees spending hours on nonessential mail - · Security and compliance issues due to delays, lack of visibility, and poor tracking - Slow response times to clients and prospects, damaging brands and reputations - Misdirected mail that causes delays and a loss of customer confidence